-The following lemma completes the proof of \cref{prop:inv_cv} (``invasion implies convergence''). \begin{lemma}[``next'' homogeneous point behind the front] There exists a $\rr$-valued function $\xHomNext$, defined and of class $\ccc^1$ on a neighbourhood of $+\infty$, such that the following limits hold when $t$ approaches $+\infty$:
+exists and belongs to $\mmm$; let us denote by $\mNext$ this limit.
+The following lemma completes the proof of \cref{prop:inv_cv} (``invasion implies convergence''). \begin{lemma}[``next'' homogeneous point behind the front] There exists a $\rr$-valued function $\xHomNext$, defined and of class $\ccc^1$ on a neighbourhood of $+\infty$, such that the following limits hold as time goes to $+\infty$:

 and, for every positive quantity $L$,